By Nick Schiff

 It provides so much experience from practitioner faculty.

 Many of us faculty members are either current or former IT leaders.
 What I find, and what I know the students find immensely valuable, is being able to say, "Okay, fine, we've read this book, or we've read this article.
-I know it says to do A then B then C. But here's how things get done in a real world."
+I know it says to do A then B then C. But here's how things get done in the real world."

 Let's say, for example, our students are tasked with a project, just as they would be in the real world, and the documentation says, “Here's how you're going to design this particular application.
 It's an agile development model with x, y, and z business requirements."